Zathura: A Space Adventure: Release

 The studio marketed the release of the film in an attempt to generate word of mouth with tie-ins, including an episode of The Apprentice.
 Favreau appeared as a guest judge, and the show's two teams were assigned the task of designing and building a float to publicize the film.

 Favreau attended Comic Con for the first time to promote the film.

-The film was released on VHS and DVD in 2006, and a Bluray 10th Anniversary edition was released in 2015.
+The film was released on VHS and DVD on February 14, 2006, and a Blu-ray 10th Anniversary edition was released in 2015.